How Much Money Should You Have in Your 401k (saving by age)

 If you don’t, great!
 If you do, that’s okay.
 You can check out my system on eliminating debt fast to help you.

 3. Your Roth IRA contribution.
-Once you’ve started contributing to your 401k and eliminated your debt, you can start investing in a Roth IRA.
-Unlike your 401k, this investment account allows you to invest after-tax money and you collect no taxes on the earnings.
+Once you’ve started contributing to your 401(k) and eliminated your debt, you can start investing in a Roth IRA.
+Unlike your 401(k), this investment account allows you to invest after-tax money and you collect no taxes on the earnings.
 As of writing this, you can contribute up to $6,000/year ($7,000 if you are 50 or older).
+However, if your employer offers the Roth 401(k) option, you should consider that in relation to your Roth IRA contribution.

 There’s a lot of nerdy debate in the personal finance sphere about this very question, but our position is based on taxes and policy.

 The Ladder of Personal Finance is pretty handy when considering what to prioritize when it comes to your investments, but it is just a tool.
-For more about the Ladder of Personal Finance and how to make it work for you, check out THIS video where I explain it.
+For more about the Ladder of Personal Finance and how to make it work for you, here’s an overview of how it all works.

 Start earning more for a better financial future